brugmanjoost/buffered-csv/README.md

 ## Usage

 ### Minimal
 The following displays the bare minimum usage using all defaults and no buffering.
-Lines are written to file line-by-line. *Name* and *PlaceOfBirth* are identified and saved as headers on the first line.
+Lines are written to file line-by-line.

 ```javascript
 const csv = require('buffered-csv');